 On October 11, 2017 BLM published a “Notice of Intent to Amend Land Use Plans Regarding Greater Sage-Grouse Conservation and Prepare Associated Environmental Impact Statements or Environmental Assessments.”
 The proposed amendments shift management plans to the states, forgoing the habitat plan that was developed between the Western states and BLM.
-There is a public comment period through November 27, 2017, or 15 days after the final public meeting, whichever came last.
+They opened a public comment period through November 27, 2017, or 15 days after the final public meeting, whichever came last.
 This ultimately extended the comment period through December 1, 2017.

 On October 23, 2017 the Western Values Project sued BLM for failure to respond to a Freedom of Information Act (FOIA) request about the proposed changes to the greater sage-grouse plan.

 On October 31, 2017 environmental groups filed an administrative appeal with DOI over “BLM’s decision to lease priority sage-grouse habitat in central Utah for oil and gas development, a move which jeopardizes the survival and recovery of the imperiled Sheeprocks population of greater sage-grouse.”
 The groups noted the February 6, 2017 finding of population decline in the Sheeprocks population mandated greater protections.